Bikeman868/NPL/docs/LANGUAGE.md

 }
 ```

-When you publish a package, you should make the package name match the top level namespace.
+When you publish a package, you should make the package name match the top level namespace (`myCompany.myPackage`
+in the example above).

 To import a package into your application you can use the `import` reserved word followed by the package name and
 version.
 Each import statement should be on a separate line.